Teyras/MT/text/chapters/430_scaling_implementation_sketch.md

 measuring it on actual hardware or cloud platform to save costs and provide reproducible results.

-If we were to use the simulator used for evaluation of load balancing algorithms in Chapter \ref{scheduling}, only minor changes would be required.
-New event types would have to be implemented for worker startup and shutdown, and for the invocation of the auto-scaler.
+If we were to use the simulator we implemented for evaluation of load balancing algorithms as described in Chapter \ref{scheduling}, only minor changes would be required.
+New event types would have to be added for worker startup and shutdown, and for the invocation of the auto-scaler.
 The auto-scaler would then emit scaling actions that would result into worker startup and shutdown events being added to the simulation event queue.

 To use the Clusterman simulator, a file containing performance metrics must be supplied as input.
 A random input generator has also been implemented as a part